Isle of Anglesey County Council

 The replacement boardwalk will be made from sustainably sourced recycled plastic ensuring considerably greater longevity than the timber that was used and enjoyed by so many over the last 20 years.

-Unfortunately, this does mean that sections of the boardwalk will need to be closed to the public during the construction period.
-The first of these closures is scheduled for Tuesday, 12 November.
+Unfortunately, this does mean that the Dingle Local Nature Reserve will need to be closed to the public between 7:30am and 5:30pm on weekdays during the construction period.

 Things to be aware of

-• The site can still be accessed via the Lôn Las Cefni cycle route which remains open, and Coed Smyrna area will also remain accessible from the cycle route.
+• Outside the above time window and on the weekends the site can still be accessed via the Lôn Las Cefni cycle route, and Coed Smyrna area will also remain accessible from the cycle route.
+The boardwalk will remain closed until completion of the project.

 • Maps outlining the plans and alternative routes will be published on our website and social media channels; together with regular updates as the construction of the new boardwalk progresses.